Wiredcraft/test-frontend/WORKING.md

 ![](https://cloud.githubusercontent.com/assets/10692276/10101243/273e12c8-63ca-11e5-98b1-027378235231.png)
 Now test can run, I should think about how to implement test case.
 Block in implement the dropdown list, I should think about how to implement it.

+Day 6 Note:
+Using karma and jasmine to run test.